const order = Order.init("Pizza Margherita", n = 1);

 We can simply define a race condition as any type of bug in your program that is based on a “who get’s there first” problem.
 A data race problem is a type of a race condition, because it occurs when two or more parties are trying to read and write into the same memory location at the same time, and, therefore, the end result of this operation depends completely on who get’s to this memory location first.
 As consequence, a program that have a data race problem will likely produce a different result each time that we execute it.

 As an example, consider the code snippet exposed below.
-In this example, we create a global counter variable, and we also create a increment() function, whose job is to just increment this global counter variable in a for loop.
+In this example, we create a global counter variable, and we also create an increment()

-Since the for loop iterates 1 hundred thousand times, and, we create two separate threads in this code example, what number do you expect to see in the final message printed to stdout?
+?
 The answer should be 2 hundred thousand.
 Right?
-Well, in threory, this program was supposed to print 2 hundred thousand at the end, but in practice, every time that I execute this program I get a different answer.
+Well, in theory, this program was supposed to print 2 hundred thousand at the end, but in practice, every time that I execute this program I get a different answer.

 // Global counter variable